 If anyone has the opportunity to be nominated, and the fortune to win then I would highly recommend it.
 I have only positive memories to go by now.”

-The progression to winning the IALEIA award and travelling to Chicago, USA to receive the award was an unexpected bonus.
+The progression to winning the IALEIA award and traveling to Chicago, USA to receive the award was an unexpected bonus.
 The conference itself was very well organised and professional and a rather glamorous affair with much pomp and ceremony!
 Talks and workshops were wide and varied with speakers of the highest calibre and a much welcomed emphasis on transferring theory into practical Policing.

 On a personal basis I found both award ceremonies to be a valuable experience for myself and the highlight of my career is far.
 I particularly enjoyed the opportunity to meet and exchange ideas with international peers and come away knowing you are part of a large and knowledgeable community thanks to the ongoing efforts of ACIA and IALEIA.”

 Gary Williamson and Sue Budworth (Norfolk Constabulary) won the IALEIA Professional Service Award in San Diego for their collaboration on Op Penguin (a burglary series involving eleven police forces across the UK to which the offender pleaded guilty, receiving an eleven year sentence).
 Gary and Sue integrated analytical techniques into both the investigative and intelligence functions to identify the offender.
 They cultivated the use of new datasets through the innovative use of "Tracesmart", a system relatively unknown to policing at that time.
 Tracesmart provided the missing link for the investigation in terms of showing how the offender selected his victims and also left an evidence trial that could be cross-matched with his mobile phone activity records.

 John Smith, Sue Budworth (receiving also on behalf of Gary Williamson) and Jenny Johnstone.

 - Natalie Conway - Hertfordshire Constabulary